franneck94/Vscode-C-Cpp-Runner/README.md

 - 🖥️ Linux: Recommended to install gcc/g++, gdb and make via a package manager (e.g. `apt` for Debian derivates).
 - 🖥️ MacOS: Recommended to install clang/clang++, lldb and make via [xcode-tools](https://developer.apple.com/xcode/features/).
 An alternative is installing the llvm toolchain with [brew](https://apple.stackexchange.com/a/362837).

-## How to use
+## How to use: Compile all files in a folder

-1️⃣ The first step is to select the folder that contains the C/C++ files you want to compile, run or debug.
+1️⃣ Select the folder that contains the C/C++ files.
 You can select the folder by the quick pick menu from the status bar.
 ![TaskStatusBar](./media/FolderStatusBar.png)
 Besides that, you can also select a folder by right-clicking in the context menu.
 After selecting the folder, the icons for building, running, and debugging are shown.
-2️⃣ The second step is to select either debug or release mode for building the binary (debug is the default case).
+2️⃣ Select either debug or release mode for building the binary (debug is the default case).
 ![TaskStatusBar](./media/ModeStatusBar.png)
-3️⃣ The third step is to execute the extension's tasks.
+3️⃣ Now you can build/run/debug the binary.
 ![TaskStatusBar](./media/TaskStatusBar.png)

 - ⚙️ Build: This task will compile all C/C++ files in the selected folder and will link them into a binary.